redstone-finance/redstone-node/README.md

 # redstone-node

-RedStone Node is a core module in RedStone ecosystem, which is responsible for fetching data from different sources and broadcasting it to the Arweave blockchain and the RedStone cache layer.
+RedStone Node is a core module in the RedStone ecosystem, which is responsible for fetching data from different sources and broadcasting it to the Arweave blockchain and the RedStone cache layer.

 ## 📖 Instructions
 - [Running local node](docs/RUN_LOCAL_NODE.md)